 This will also mean that Fuel Tax Credits for heavy vehicles on public roads will be reduced to zero in respect of that claim period.

-A skills and training “boost” in the form of an additional 20% tax deduction on the costs of eligible employee training is to be introduced for small businesses (aggregated annual turnover of less than $50 million) to apply from budget night 29 March 2022.
+A skills and training “boost” in the form of an additional 20% tax deduction on the costs of eligible employee training, and for the uptake of digital technologies, will be available for small businesses with aggregated annual turnover of less than $50 million to apply from budget night 29 March 2022.

 The 20% boost for 2021-22 costs will be claimable in the 2022-23 tax return.

-Eligible costs will include business expenses and depreciating assets that support digital adoption, such as portable payment devices, cyber security systems or subscriptions to cloud-based services.
+Eligible technology investment costs include business expenses and depreciating assets that support digital adoption, such as portable payment devices, cyber security systems or subscriptions to cloud-based services.

 Claims arising in 2021-22 will be included in tax returns for 2022-23.